matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 Now we have a rich collection of observations from which to draw upon after the interview.

-We can begin to assess which level the candidate operates at but also what kind of potential they might have.
+We can now have an idea of which level the candidate operates at and also what kind of potential they might have.

-And even more importantly, we can being to distinguish between which parts of the candidate that are inherent and not likely to change, and which parts are coachable.
+And even more importantly, we begin to see which traits of the candidate that are inherent (and not likely to change), and which traits are coachable.

-## Cooling down
+## Forming your own opinion

 It's possible for a candidate to gain experience in a lot of different ways and it’s our job to glean meaningful information from all the clues.